 - He had me stay at the house to be at Sammy 's service for the three weeks he was there, cooking whatever he dreamed of.

-help, assist, benefit, be of assistance, be beneficial, serve, be useful, be of use, be valuable;do someone a good turn
+help, assist, benefit, be helpful, be of assistance, be beneficial, be advantageous, be of benefit, serve, advantage, be useful, be of use, be profitable, profit, be valuable, be of worth, do someone a good turn

 - This allows service providers to be of service.

 - Yet he is happy where he is, being of service and working with others.

 - ‘My goal is to actually be of service, not just to hold onto my position,’ she said.

 - It is not uncommon to have guns produced for America's previous wars in service today.